CMU-313/CMU-313.github.io/docs/projects/P2/1_teamprocess.md

 ### Teamwork Self-Assessment

 As the course moves into team-based projects, we will be releasing weekly self-assessments, each worth one participation point.
 These are meant to be short surveys and should not take more than a few minutes.
 They are intended to help you reflect on your team's process and prompt you to think about how to improve it.
-The first one will be released on **Friday, September 8th** and due the following **Friday, September 15th** (both at 11:59pm).
+The first one will be released on **Friday, Feburary 8th** and due the following **Friday, Feburary 15th** (both at 11:59pm).

 ## Main Deliverables